Post 9/11 GI Bill Guide For Spouses and Dependents

 Those who are on active duty or in the Guard/Reserve are allowed to apply to transfer Post-9/11 GI Bill benefits if all requirements below are met:

-• The servicemember completed six years or more of qualifying service on the date the transfer request is approved.
+- The servicemember completed six years or more of qualifying service when the transfer request was approved.

 If a spouse or dependent is not in DEERS, this must be done before a benefits transfer can be applied for.